I have been a photojournalist, writer, communicator and historian for most of my life.

 I also expanded my photography by providing creative content for media and marketing materials for many of the largest multinational automotive manufacturers in the United States.
 Clients included: Audi, Mazda, BMW, Volkswagen, Porsche, Ford, General Motors, Kia, Subaru, and Jaguar.

 I transitioned my photography to include writing and editing in 1998.

 In 2001, I joined Mitsubishi as Senior Manager of Media Relations, helped launch the Lancer Evolution 8.
 I became Manager of North American Motorsports in 2003, winning the SCCA Pro Rally Championship Manufacturers’ National Open Class title with the new Evo.
 From there, I went on to provide public relations management for another multi-national Japanese auto company for a further eight years…

 Throughout these decades, I could never forget the intimate Grand Prix images I had captured and the experiences of being a “fly on the wall” in the world of Formula One.

 So, I am reclaiming my soul with this collection of never-before published Grand Prix documentary photography.
 I believe they offer unique impressions of amazing driver’s and athletes, and moments that changed their lives forever.

 The initial presentation of my images took place in the fall of 2013 in Hong Kong, courtesy of an exhibition hosted by Blackbird Automotive and in conjunction with McLaren’s 50th Anniversary.
-My collection and memoirs will become the basis for a forthcoming book in the near future.
+My collection and memoirs will become later the basis for a book.